Disa Eythorsdottir

 Hjördis "Disa" Eythorsdottir (born 24 July 1965) is an Iceland-born American bridge player.
-She is from Reykjavik.
+She is from Reykjavík.

 Eythorsdottir was stripped of a silver medal at the 2002 world championships in Montreal for refusing to take a drug test covering substances banned by the IOC.

 Eythorsdottir claims she was on a prescription diet drug connected with a back condition.
 She had asked the authorities if the drug was banned.
 She did not have a certificate to cover the prescription.